 - Student progress and overall satisfaction within the studio/community

 With this in mind, I would encourage you to have two separate questionnaires – one for parents, and one for students.
-Parents and students may not always share opinions on the same question!
-If you prefer to not have two separate ones, at least be specific in who you are asking the question of.
+Not only are they viewing lessons from completely different roles/perspectives, but they may not always share opinions.
+If you prefer (understandably) to keep it to one form, at least be specific in who you are asking the question of.

 While it would be wonderful to create a form and use the same one year after year, I have found that as my studio changes and evolves, so do these questionnaires.

-For example, in my first year, as I was building my business, I asked lots of questions regarding studio communication and quality.
+For example, when I was first building my business, I asked lots of questions regarding studio communication and quality.
 The next year I was more interested in whether or not they felt they were getting enough outside opportunities.
 Every year is a little different.

 This is also a great time to feel out potential new ideas.
 Considering moving your group classes to Saturdays instead of a weeknight?
 Poll your families!